Phase Transition of Degeneracy in Minor-Closed Families: Introduction

-We first introduce simple notations.
-For any graphs $G,H$ and positive integer $t$, we define $tG$ to be the disjoint union of $t$ copies of $G$, and define $G \vee H$ to be the graph that is obtained from a disjoint union of $G$ and $H$ by adding all edges with one end in $V(G)$ and one end in $V(H)$.
+We also need the following standard definition of a {\it join} of two graphs. \begin{dfn} For any graphs $G,G'$ and positive integer $t$, we define $tG$ to be the disjoint union of $t$ copies of $G$, and define $G \vee G'$ to be the graph that is obtained from a disjoint union of $G$ and $G'$ by adding all edges with one end in $V(G)$ and one end in $V(G')$. \end{dfn}